 St. Louis County and Municipal Academy

 St. Louis County and Municipal Academy is recognized as a front-runner in the area of police training.
 The pioneering Project 48 training model developed by the Academy set the education standard for the State's current continuing education requirement.
 This Peace Officers Standards and Training (POST) certified academy continues to exceed the State requirement by providing over 900 hours of intense physically- and mentally-demanding basic recruit police training to our employees and those of municipal departments in St. Louis County.
 In addition, the Open Enrollment Program affords qualified individuals an opportunity to enter into the field of law enforcement with the same high level of training at a minimal individual cost.
-Hired before attending, or chosen for Open Enrollment, graduates of the CMPA enter law enforcement with the best
+Learn more now.

 The Bureau of Computer Services develops and uses the newest computer technology available to law enforcement with the goal of providing better and faster service to our citizens.

 The Bureau of Communications utilizes Computer Aided Dispatching (CAD) software to manage calls for service.
 In addition to CAD, the Emergency CallWorks Software aids dispatchers in receiving phone calls and identifying callers on the E911 software platform.

 The Private Security Section, along with their counterpart in the St. Louis Metropolitan Police Department, processes applications, provides training and re-certification to more than 10,000 security personnel through a joint Metropolitan license.
 This program, which standardizes the process and qualifications, authorizes a licensed individual to work in both St. Louis County and the City of St. Louis.